Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 04.43.44 UTC
+- WIB: Jumat, 20 Februari 2026 05.45.16 UTC
-- WITA: Jumat, 20 Februari 2026 05.43.44 UTC
+- WITA: Jumat, 20 Februari 2026 06.45.16 UTC
-- WIT: Jumat, 20 Februari 2026 06.43.44 UTC
+- WIT: Jumat, 20 Februari 2026 07.45.16 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology